 Field sobriety tests are the roadside tests the police conduct during a traffic stop when they suspect the driver may be impaired.
 These tests can be helpful for the police to gather evidence to support an arrest but they are rarely helpful for drivers.
 In Missouri, you can refuse to submit to these tests, and in many cases, you should refuse.

 Just because the police arrested you for a DWI after reportedly “failing” the field sobriety tests does not mean that those tests were accurate.
 Your Missouri DWI defense lawyer can challenge the results of these tests in court to help your case.
-If you are facing DWI charges, contact the Joshua Wilson Law Firm for a case evaluation in Raymore, Missouri.
+If you are facing DWI charges, contact the Higher Level Legal Law Firm for a case evaluation in Raymore, Missouri.

 Standardized Field Sobriety Tests